epam/epmgcip-chaperone.ai/docs/infrastructure.md

 ---

 ## **Code Deployment**
-1. Place your Azure Function code in the `function` directory in the repository.
+1. Place your Azure Function code in the `functions` directory in the repository.
-2. The function will be automatically deployed during the `Terraform Apply` step.
+2. The function will be automatically deployed during the `Deploy` step.

 ---